undavide/fs/Frequency Separation 2021.md

 Blending modes are arbitrary ways to mix two layers – say a Base (B) below and an Active (A) above – according to a formula.

-Some blends are easier if applied on normalized values, i.e. in the range (0,1).
-Multiply, for instance, is a well known darkening blending mode, but not if the multiplication is simply calculated with pixel values in the (0,255) range.
-Let's pretend that we have the following values – I take in consideration one channel only for simplicity's sake:
+Some blends are _easier to understand_ if applied on normalized values, i.e. in the range (0,1).
+As an example, Multiply is a well known darkening blending mode, but not if the multiplication is calculated with pixel values in the (0,255) range.
+Let's pretend that we have the following values[^onechannel].

+[^onechannel]: I take in consideration one channel only for simplicity's sake.

 A = 51, B = 153;
 A * B = 51 * 153 = 7.803

-A brightened result, that must be normalized with a 255 factor to be meaningful (and appear as a darkened value):
+A brightened result, that must be normalized with a 255 factor to be meaningful and appear darkened:

 (51 * 153) / 255 = 30.6

-If you normalize them first it's the same
+If you normalize them first it's just the same

 A = 51/255 = 0.2; B = 153/255 = 0.6;
 A * B = 0.2 * 0.6 = 0.12
 0.12 * 255 = 30.6

-When the result is out of scale it's just clipped to 0 or 255, unless further blends are to be calculated.
+When the result is out of scale it's clipped to 0 or 255, unless further blends are to be calculated.

 Various online sources state that Linear Light is a mix of Linear Dodge (Add) and Linear Burn.
 Is it really?
-(Spoiler alert: no) Let's test it.
+(Spoiler alert: nope) Let's test it.
 With **Linear Dodge (Add)**, the formula for the blend is **(A + B)**.
-Being a simple addition, you can use both the normalized (0,1) or the (0,255) range, it makes no difference.
-Using the same values of A, B:
+Being a simple addition, you can use both the normalized (0,1) or the (0,255) range: it makes no difference.
+Using the same values for A, B from the previous example:

 A + B = 0.2 + 0.6 = 0.8
 0.8 * 255 = 204